Merrick101/quiz-cards/README.md

 ## Data Model

 The application uses JSON files to store flashcard and progress data.
 Flashcards are stored in flashcards.json, with each flashcard containing a term, definition, and an optional category.
 Progress tracking is managed in progress.json, storing data about each quiz, such as date, category, score, total_questions, and success_rate.
+JSON was selected for its lightweight and human-readable format, making it suitable for storing structured data like flashcards and progress entries in a persistent format for CLI applications.

 ## Testing